microsoft/promptbench/README.md

 #### Create your own dataset

-You can customize your own dataset in `dataload.py`, the details can be found in `dataload.py/class Dataset`.
+To create a personalized dataset, modify the `dataload.py` script.
+Specific instructions for customization are located within `dataload.py` under the `class Dataset`.

-Next, you should customize the function that **process of the input** in `inference.py`, e.g., `process_input` and `_process_cls_input`.
+Following this, adapt the function handling **input processing** within `inference.py`, specifically, `process_input` and `_process_cls_input`.

-Additionally, you should fill the `config.py LABEL_SET, GENERATE_LEN`.
-The LABEL_SET is used to prevent attacks on words that is label (or some words that is important for task, e.g. the word 'translation' for translation tasks.)
+It is also necessary to define the `config.py LABEL_SET, GENERATE_LEN`. `LABEL_SET` is employed to safeguard against attacks on label words or any other words crucial to a task (for example, the word 'translation' for translation tasks).